Techtonica/curriculum/javascript/eslint.md

 $ npm run lint
 ```

+### Independent Practice

+- Add linting to your current Eventonica project folder.
+- Start from a clean state.
+Make sure all changes are committed.
+- Follow the instructions above
+- You can run `eslint --fix` and it will auto-fix simple formatting and other issues for you
+- Commit these auto-fixes and the linting config as a new commit
+- Done!

 ### Integration

 This can't be any easier regardless of which Text-Editor/ IDE you are using.
 Installing a signle plug-in is all you need to do.
 ESLint is so widely accepted that most of the popular Text-Editor and IDE offer a dedicated plugin for it.